mcandemir/autonomousCar/README.md

 # autonomousCar
 The project which has been writing for Teknofest "Robotaxi-Full Scale Autonomous Vehicle" Competition.
-Python and OpenCV Library has been use on this project.
+Python and OpenCV Library have been using on this project.

 Also hese are protected files for importance of project:
 .vscode